Trewaters/soar/README.md

 2. `npm run build` no breaking build errors.
 Warnings are acceptable but should be minimized.
 Errors are not acceptable.
 3. `npm run cover` to make sure no unit test are failing.
 Coverage goal is (A) 100%, (B) 90%, (C) 80%.
 4. Push `develop` branch to hosting.
 Then check how the app works on the web.
 Test with desktop and mobile device.
 Again checking the client (web browser) console for errors.
 "Click things and navigate around the app" especially any features your code touches.

+## TO DO

+2024-07-20 06:53:15

+- Add permanent IP Address to MongoDB Atlas Cluster whitelist for access.
+Upon deployment of non-alpha.
+So at the end of alpha phase of development.

 ### Further help